ViewSonic Library > Creative Work > Photography > sRGB vs Adobe RGB: Which One to Use?

 sRGB vs Adobe RGB

-Although RGB is the color model that is most associated with digital works, color printing typically utilizes a different color model known as CMYK (cyan, magenta, yellow, and key – black).
+Although RGB is the color model that is most associated with digital works, color printing typically utilizes a different color model known as CMYK (cyan, magenta, yellow, and key–black).
 This system serves as the base of the processes to create the spectrum of colors.

 Srgb Vs Adobe Rgb infographic

-sRGB vs Adobe RGB: A Color Space Comparison
+sRGB vs Adobe RGB: Which to Choose?

 With a basic understanding of what sRGB and Adobe RGB are, you next need to develop an awareness of how they compare to one another.
-A good starting point here is to explore the opportunities associated with the two color spaces, as well as their drawbacks, any prospective challenges.
+A good starting point here is to explore the opportunities associated with the two color spaces, as well as their drawbacks, and any prospective challenges.

 With sRGB, the main plus points are the fact that it is the standard color space profile for the web and the most common color space profile in general.
 This results in simplified workflows and makes it the best option for people with basic creative needs, or anyone simply wanting to ensure color consistency across devices.
 Those who find discussions about color spaces overwhelming will also be happy to use sRGB.
 Nonetheless, the profile does provide a smaller range of colors and may not be the best pick for professionals.

 The main advantage of Adobe RGB is the broader range of colors available.
 This is really helpful when producing a greater degree of color accuracy for printed works.
 Adobe RGB, however, is not the standard color space profile for the web.
 Therefore, if you take a photo using the Adobe RGB setting and want to edit it and upload it to the internet, there may be additional steps.
-Otherwise, your colors may not be displayed the same different devices.
-This means that Adobe RGB is more accurate but also more complicated to work with.
+Otherwise, your colors may not be displayed on the same different devices.
+This means that Adobe RGB is more accurate, but also more complicated to work with.

 Final Thoughts